on UK Grant Schemes of importance to all Manufacturing Industry and to

 amount of time and effort in the preparation of the case for the DTI. but the

 end result speaks volumes and I would like to thank you on behalf of my company

 It is still the case for GRA in 2012, that GRA more than earns its fees within the additional grant sums it succeeds in negotiating for its clients - a WIN for ALL GRA CLIENTS.

 In the latest spending round the Treasury announced in June 2013, that a further £600 million funding will be made available for the Regional Growth Fund (RGF) across 2015-16 and 2016-17 to support projects and programmes to create economic growth and sustain private sector employment.

 BIS and Treasury Ministers are considering the scope and timings for opening Round 5. £300M has been made available with the focus this time on Companies who wish to invest with the support of £1M or more in RGF grant aid - subject to all conditions of the RGF scheme, and who qualify under State Aid Rules, and suvccesfully demonstrating a clear and winning case for RGF grant aid.

-Bidding closes at noon on 9th December so the ideal time to get ready to submit a successful bid is NOW - so call or email GRA today to IMMEDIATELY discuss how we can make sure you number in the next list of successful bidders.
+Bidding closed at noon on 9th December so the ideal time to get ready to finally submit a successful bid is NOW - so call or email GRA toda.
 There will again be a high number of rejected bids of 80% of all applicants.
 RGF 4 Closed 20th March 2013 and 60 Winners were announced on 11th July - once more demonstrating a high failure rate out of the total of 221 short listed applicants despite extra funding of £156M being added to the original £350M pot available.

 Expert help is clearly needed to make a successful bid - call GRA - we are ready to help.